 A corporate meditation program is any kind of educational opportunity for employees and executives to learn and practice meditation.
-This can be having a keynote speaker, a half or full day workshop, or an annual weekend retreat.
+This can be having a keynote speaker, a half or full-day workshop, or an annual weekend retreat.
 Even a daily or weekly meditation class is something many companies are opting for.

 A keynote will usually include explaining the root causes of workplace stress and difficulty.
-It will then explain the solutions for our workplace problems.
+It will then explain the solutions to our workplace problems.
 There will then be some instruction on how to meditate followed by a meditation.
 A Q&A session will conclude the keynote.

-Corporate Meditation and Mindfulness Workshops
+2. What to Expect From Corporate Meditation and Mindfulness Workshops

 Corporate Meditation Workshops tend to be a half-day or full-day affair.
-These provide for much more in depth teachings, activities, mindfulness exercises, team-building and trust-building.
+These provide for much more in-depth teachings, activities, mindfulness exercises, team-building and trust-building.